surniaulula/wpsso/readme.txt

 		* `get_size_name_images()`
 		* `get_media_info()`
 		* `get_media_value()`
-	* Refactored the `WpssoMedia->get_size_name_images()` method to provide the default image fallback for the home page, archive and post pages, but not attachment or non-public pages.
+	* Refactored the `WpssoMedia->get_size_name_images()` method to provide a default image fallback for the home page, archive, and post pages, but not attachment or non-public pages.
 * **Requires At Least**
 	* PHP v7.2.
 	* WordPress v5.2.